-DEFINED BENEFIT PLA NS In August 2018, the Financial Accounting Standards Board (FASB) issued ASU 2018-14, "Changes to the Disclosure Requirements for Defined Benefit Plans," which adds, removes and clarifies the disclosure requirements for employers that sponsor defined benefit pension and other postretirement benefit plans.
+DEFINED BENEFIT PLANS In August 2018, the FASB issued ASU 2018-14, "Changes to the Disclosure Requirements for Defined Benefit Plans," which adds, removes and clarifies the disclosure requirements for employers that sponsor defined benefit pension and other postretirement benefit plans.
 ASU 2018-14 is effective for fiscal years ending after December 15, 2020 and is to be applied retrospectively.
-Early adoption is permitted.
-While we are still evaluating the impact of ASU 2018-14 and whether we will early adopt, it will not impact our consolidated financial statements as it only affects disclosure.
+While we are still evaluating the impact of ASU 2018-14, it will not impact our consolidated financial statements as it only affects disclosure.
 Thus, the adoption of this standard will have a minor impact on the notes to our consolidated financial statements, specifically, our benefit plans note.